What's the biggest mistakes people make when it comes to setting business goals, or any type of goals for that matter?

 You do not have reasonable control over whether you achieve results-based goals or not.

-We are so accustomed to creating results-based goals, we do it without realizing that we are creating targets that we ultimately don't control, and at the same time, hanging our own feelings of success or failure on those targets that lie outside of our control.
+We are so accustomed to creating results-based goals, we do it without realizing that we are creating targets that we ultimately don't control.
+Then we hang our own feelings of success or failure on those targets that lie outside of our control.

 What if the craft show you attend happens to be an outdoor show and it's rained out?
 You may have done everything in your power to have a great show, but despite your best efforts, you may not meet your goal of making ten times your booth fee.
 The bad weather, and people's decision to skip the show because of the bad weather is completely out of your control.

 When the goal is not reasonably within your control, there's always a chance that you will not reach that goal through no fault of your own.
-So, if your goal was to make ten times your booth fee, and the show is rained out, although your sales may be good in light of the weather conditions, you'll still end up feeling like you failed because you didn't meet your goal.
+If your goal was to make ten times your booth fee, and the show is rained out, although your sales may be good in light of the weather conditions, you'll still end up feeling like you failed because you didn't meet your goal.

-You may need to seek out help in achieving some of them, and you may discover some challenges that make it more difficult than you initially expected to achieve those goals, but whether they get accomplished or not is almost completely up to you.
+You may need to seek out help in achieving some of them.
+You may discover there are some challenges that make it more difficult than you initially expected to achieve those goals.
+But whether they get accomplished or not is almost completely up to you.

 Instead of focusing on targets that you can't fully control, when you create action-based goals, you turn your focus toward creating positive habits and action steps that are well within your control and that you can reasonably expect will lead to the results you want.

 It's action-based goals that set you up for success.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.